kaiello/de_daily/README.md

-# Data Engineering Daily Work Log
+# Data Engineering Weekly Work Log

 This repository is a collection of the day-to-day tasks, projects, and processes I work on as a **Data Engineer**.
 It serves as a reference for best practices, tools, workflows, and techniques used in data engineering.